Frequently Asked Questions

 No, the seal applies to you too!
-Only the relator, the relator’s counsel, the court, and the government may know about the case while the seal is in place.
-A court may dismiss a case you violate this rule, so it is vital to follow it carefully.
+Only the relator, the relator’s counsel, the court and the government may know about the case while the seal is in place.
+A court may dismiss a case if you violate this rule, so it is vital to follow it carefully.
 As a general rule, you should not discuss a False Claims Act lawsuit with anyone other than your lawyers.

 Are there any protections if my company retaliates against me because I filed this lawsuit?

 Yes, the False Claims Act has special provisions to protect whistleblowers against retaliation.
-An employee may bring a lawsuit against an employer if the employee is discharged, demoted, suspended, threatened, harassed, or discriminated against because of any lawful acts done by the employee in furtherance of a False Claims Act case.
+An employee may bring a lawsuit against an employer if the employee is discharged, demoted, suspended, threatened, harassed or discriminated against because of any lawful acts done by the employee in furtherance of a False Claims Act case.
 The employee may seek reinstatement, two times the amount of back pay plus interest, and special damages, which include attorney’s fees.

 Am I legally a whistleblower?

-A whistleblower is an employee or contractor who discloses fraud, unlawful acts, or certain other types of misconduct to their employer or the relevant regulatory agency.
+A whistleblower is an employee or contractor who discloses fraud, unlawful acts or certain other types of misconduct to their employer or the relevant regulatory agency.
 Federal and state laws vary, but in general, if you are aware that your employer or even a competitor is doing illegal things, you should contact an attorney immediately and ask for guidance on how to properly and effectively blow the whistle to ensure you receive the best protection available in your jurisdiction.

 I think there might be another case about this.
 Does that matter?